invoiceninja/invoiceninja/docs/install.rst

 Thanks for taking the time to setup Invoice Ninja.

-All Pro and Enterprise features from our hosted app are included in both the zip file and the GitHub repository.

 ..
 Note:: The applications requires PHP >= 5.5.9 and MySQL.

 Detailed Guides